• Skip to main content

 FORMAL AND INFORMAL MEETINGS – 5 Dos and Don’ts

 A meeting is a gathering of people together for a specific purpose.
-We attend meetings very regularly with little or no idea of the type of meeting.
-As we climb up in life, it is important to become familiar with the intended mode and nature of every meeting we attend.
+We regularly attend meetings with little or no idea of the type of meeting.
+As we climb up, it is important to become familiar with the intended mode and nature of every meeting we attend.

 FORMAL MEETINGS